scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     8 AAPL 2009-12-31 210.73 12571000 FALSE

-**pandas** provides a similarly-named ``DataFrame`` class which implements much of the functionality to its R counterpart, though with some important enhancements (namely, built-in data alignment) which we will discuss.
-Here we load the same CSV file as above into a ``DataFrame`` object using the ``fromcsv`` function and similarly add the above indicator column:
+**pandas** provides a similarly-named ``DataFrame`` class which implements much of the functionality of its R counterpart, though with some important enhancements (namely, built-in data alignment) which we will discuss.
+Here we load the same CSV file as above into a ``DataFrame`` object using the ``fromcsv`` function and similarly add the above column:

 ::